 About Fostering for BROOD

 BROOD is always in need of good foster homes.
 Many rescued bassets come to us starved, neglected, beaten or abused.
-No matter the physical health or appearance dogs are often emotionally distraught and confused by the loss of their former homes.
+Some are given away because they were "too big," "too old," "shed too much," or replaced by newer pets or even furniture.
+Some have had beloved owners die.
+No matter the physical health or appearance, dogs are often emotionally distraught and confused by the loss of their former homes.

-A gift of your time and effort by becoming a foster parent is just as important as making a donation and will provide these dogs with the love they need while waiting for their forever homes.
+Our need for foster homes is ongoing.
+We typically require about 20 or more foster homes for our bassets who instead are spending their days and weeks in our kennels at a cost of over $18 a day.
+A gift of your time and home by becoming a foster parent is just as important as making a donation, and will provide these dogs with the love they need while waiting for their forever homes.

 If you are interested in fostering or if you are currently fostering, there are several forms you will need:

 - To become a foster home, you will need to complete a Fostering Application.